fatihtkale/api-base/README.md

 Or with npm
 `npm install -g nodemon`

+To start the application type this in the terminal while being in the root folder
+- `nodemon`

 ### Migrations
 `yarn migration:create` Create a empty migration
 `yarn migration:generate` Create migration out from entity changes